jgilwood/jgilwood.github.io/README.md

 <img src="img/LePrintempsAI2">
 These images are definitely interesting, and aesthetically pleasing to look at for sure, but they do not capture what I find to be so beautiful about the original piece.
 Ignoring some obvious things (like that ChatGPT did not seem to know what I meant by a “double mastectomy scar”, and instead put a strange mark onto one of the lover’s chest/back (and the wrong one for that matter)), there simply is not the same affection that is so powerful and palpable in the original image.
 The AI is able to get many technical things right—such as in the second iteration, the backlighting through the fabric is very pretty and is fairly impressive for the consistency (for lack of a better word) it shows, but the expressions of the people in each image are much more simple and do not have the same nuance of emotion as in the original piece (which, in all honesty, could be an issue on my behalf; iIt is entirely possible I just did not describe the expressions of the two characters well enough, but that is another issue with generative AI art.
 It is incredibly hard to make fine-tuned adjustments to anything in these images since, with every new generation, the image entirely changes, unlike in traditional art).
 A possible bias I noticed with these images is that ChatGPT seemingly interpreted when I described one of the lovers (the Achilles representation or “blond lover”) as being smaller than the other, it seemingly interpreted this as meaning this character was more feminine (or possibly younger?).
 The Patroclus representation, in both AI generations, has visible facial hair and body hair as well.
 The “smaller” lover, however, has no facial hair in either generation and no body hair in the second one.

-(for some reason, the line break isnt working here. fix that)
+### Zurbarán

 *‘Generate an image of a painting in a renaissance style of a white lamb on dark wood, with a black background behind it.
 The angle is slightly above the lamb, looking down at it lying on the surface.
 The legs of the lamb are tied together, though the lamb does not look to be in distress.
 Its visible ear is turned down in a sign of calmness and its chin rests on the wood surface.
 Above its head, there is a very faint halo that can barely be seen against the dark background.
-The painting has an air of solemnity.'* ChatGPT
+The painting has an air of solemnity.'* **ChatGPT**

 <img src="img/AgnusDeiAI1">

 My first attempt with this prompt missed what I feel are the two most key features of the painting: the tied legs of the lamb and the halo.
 Before picking into the way that this doesn’t inspire the same emotions in me the original does, I’ll focus on the technical aspects.
 With this, I’d love to point out one fairly common thread among AI generated art, the smoothness that accompanies the “AI art style”.
 The entire lamb feels as though it has been smoothed out almost.
 Even with the emulated paintrokes I can see over the image, it still feels very fake and artificial, in a  way even beyond the smoothness of human-made digital art (such as the previous Le Printemps piece which, despite being digital, still has varied textures and feels (for lack of a better word) genuine).
 The shadows have an odd harshness that make the lighting feel uncanny and draw my attention in a bad way.
 In regards to the emotions of the piece, what strikes me the most is how the difference in intentionality shifts the way I perceive the original work and this image.
 In the original, I know every bit of that work was an intentional and deliberate choice made by Zurbarán, which is what led me to have so many questions about the piece for the most part.
 But here, knowing that this work was made by an AI driven by a prompt without the direct involvement of an artist to make these deliberate decisions (the disconnect between the human prompter and the AI generating the image feels especially apparent in the way the image does not have two of the thing I had included in the prompt) leaves me with no yearning feeling to understand and analyze and interpret everything I am seeing—it makes me a passive observer (which is the antithesis of how I think art is best enjoyed, with the viewer actively digging into the piece in some way).

 I asked ChatGPT to regenerate the image with the modification that *'there is a halo above the lamb's head and its legs are tied together'* which gives me an interesting result.
 There is neither a halo nor are the lamb’s legs tied together, it simply zoomed the image in to be focused on the lamb’s head.
 I am curious about the way the AI seems unable to incorporate these two features (halo, legs tied) into the image.

 <img src="img/AgnusDeiAI2">

-*'the image still does not have the halo or the lambs legs tied together, can you generate an image with these two features included.'*
+*"the image still does not have the halo or the lambs legs tied together, can you generate an image with these two features included."*

 <img src="img/AgnusDeiAI3">
 Improvement, the halo is now present, but it’s lost the solemnity of the image, and the legs are still not tied.
 The AI seems to understand that the halo implies holiness, but that holiness implies a lighter or almost innocent appearance of the painting—the way the lamb now faces the viewer, its leg extended forward over the wood—it doesn’t seem to be able to understand the more nuanced idea that the original painting is portraying that something can be holy but not good.

-*'could you make the image feel more solemn again?'*
+*"could you make the image feel more solemn again?"*

 <img src="img/AgnusDeiAi4">
 I think this better captures the artistic style of the original, somewhat,  but with the key difference of the lamb’s posture.
 This rendition has both the tied legs (not all of them, but good enough) and the halo (not quite faint, but once again good enough), and has a similar darkness that feels as though it should be solemn, but again it feels as though it lacks some integral human touch that brings the original piece together.
 The stillness within this image has a different sense of calm not present in Zurbarán’s original.
 The posture of the lamb, the AI having disregarded the instruction to have the lamb’s head on the ground, gives a feeling of pride to the lamb that is purposefully absent from the original.
 Even when I asked for a more solemn image, ChatGPT seems to be struggling with the idea of not making a holy or religious concept have a positive aura.

 The finickiness of the entire process of attempting to work a clear vision through AI leads me to simply feel frustration with this image; it isn’t entirely what I want still, and I anticipate another regeneration to simply result in another insufficient result.
 Even with this frustration, I wouldn’t say that this “art” causes me to feel much, it is rather the process and tools I am using that frustrates me.

+### JEB

 This work in particular is simply too beautiful and complex for me to even remotely understand how I could describe it in a way that would make it possible for an AI to generate anything even close to the original, in appearance and emotion.